 Coupling of Prototype and Experimental Mold

-Usually this applies to molds that are inexpensive to create but nevertheless will be manufactured in large numbers to test for market acceptance.
+The main objective of coupling of prototype and experimental molds is to reduce the costs associated with tooling and production.
+This applies in particular to molds that are inexpensive to create but nevertheless will be manufactured in large numbers to test for market acceptance.
 In such cases, full automation of the mold is desired, but achieving maximum efficiency in molding is not necessary, for example through better cooling, a better runner system, etc., or by adding special finishes or engravings.
 Moreover, shrinkage conditions can be determined using such molds.